 If you're interested in applying, download an application form and send to [email protected]

 When you become a member of our Board or Operational Board, you are expected to attend meetings and be active in how Derby Homes is being run.

 The main Board meets every two months; the Operational Board every three months.
 These meetings are held in the evenings, usually on the last Thursday of the month and typically last around two hours.

 Prior to the meeting, you will receive a copy of the Board papers, made up of various reports, performance statistics, and supporting information.
 You will need to read these and make note of anything important.
 During the meeting you might be asked to vote on various items, so you'll need to be aware of all the relevant information.
 If you have a question about something on the agenda, you can raise it with the chair, and it will be debated during the meeting.

-All our meetings are currently being held virtually, and broadcast over YouTube.
+All our meetings are held at London Road and over Microsoft Teams.

 When you become a Board member, you will serve for up to three years.
 When your term is up, you can reapply if you wish.

 There are a few criteria to meet in order to join our Board or Operational Board.

 You don’t need any qualifications, special knowledge or previous experience, but you should be enthusiastic, able to express your point of view and committed to improving the services Derby Homes delivers to all its customers.
 You will be expected to contribute from your particular skills and experience to help the Board come to the best decisions.
 This will involve a commitment to attend Board (and other) meetings and training sessions.